A USC Dornsife political science professor explores how immigration policy design — not simply messaging — can win support across political divides.

 It’s been more than 20 years since the US invaded Iraq, but the invasion still provides a cautionary tale about getting involved in an expensive war abroad.

-It’s Election Day, you go to vote – and you’re told you’re not registered or you’re not eligible to vote.
-A civil rights lawyer provides a guide so voters can know their rights to cast a ballot.
+It’s Election Day, you go to vote — and you’re told you’re not registered or you’re not eligible to vote.
+A civil rights lawyer provides a guide for how to respond.

 Comparative politics expert Gerardo Munck discusses the state of Latin American democracy and trade, and the summit’s potential.